the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable
 `invariant` -
 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)
+`memepool` - or [memory pool](https://www.alchemy.com/overviews/what-is-a-mempool) is a dynamic staging area in front of the blockchain that enables transaction ordering, fee prioritization, and general block construction; a list of pending transactions waiting for validation from a node before it is committed to a block on the blockchain
 `modifier` - `_;` - the underscore proceeds with code; code that can be run before and/or after a function call
   1. Restrict access
   2. Validate inputs